DSpace-Labs/angular2-ui-prototype/README.md

  - CORS are not being provided from the DSpace REST API in the response.
  - Angular2, Angular Universal, and rxjs are in Beta.
- - angular-universal-preview node_http.js not using appropriate node server for https.